mohitsainiknl/mohitsainiknl.github.io/docs/index.md

 </div>

 !!! note ""
-    My work in virtual scripting with nodes, a work-in-progress project, holds dual significance as a key component of my college final project.
+    My work in virtual scripting with nodes holds dual significance as a key component of my college final project.

 This is a tool editor, where tools are visualized as nodes,